AriFordsham/GHCWiki/status/may15.md

 - **Signature sections**.
 Lennart Augustsson is implementing `(:: ty)` to work the same as `(\x -> x :: ty)`.
 FIXME is there a ticket for this?

-- **[ApplicativeDo](applicative-do)** - Now that `Applicative` is a superclass of `Monad`, Simon Marlow has implemented a new extension for GHC, which will allow `do` notation to be used in the context of `Applicative`, not just `Monad`.
-The patch for review is available at [ https://phabricator.haskell.org/D729](https://phabricator.haskell.org/D729), and Simon Marlow believes it's ready for review and merge. \[[ApplicativeDo](applicative-do)\]
+- **[ApplicativeDo](applicative-do)**[\[ApplicativeDo](applicative-do)\].
+Now that `Applicative` is a superclass of `Monad`, Simon Marlow has implemented a new extension for GHC, which will allow `do` notation to be used in the context of `Applicative`, not just `Monad`.
+The patch for review is available at [ https://phabricator.haskell.org/D729](https://phabricator.haskell.org/D729), and Simon Marlow believes it's ready for review and merge.

-- **Overloaded record fields** - After countless more discussions and several revisions, Adam Gundry implemented the new `-XOverloadedRecordFields` extension for GHC - again! - but this time with a newer design - and the first piece of the implementation is up for review at [ https://phabricator.haskell.org/D761](https://phabricator.haskell.org/D761) - we're hoping to review it and integrate it soon. \[ORF\]
+- **Overloaded record fields**[\[OverloadedRecordFields](records/overloaded-record-fields)\].
+After countless more discussions and several revisions, Adam Gundry implemented the new `-XOverloadedRecordFields` extension for GHC - again! - but this time with a newer design - and the first piece of the implementation is up for review at [ https://phabricator.haskell.org/D761](https://phabricator.haskell.org/D761) - we're hoping to review it and integrate it soon.

 - **Using an SMT Solver as a type-checker plugin** - For GHC 7.10, Iavor Diatchki implemented support for compiler-plugins augmenting the type-checker - and not for no reason.
 He's also working on implementing support for using SMT solvers in the typechecker with this.
 Currently, the main focus for this is improved support for reasoning with type-level natural numbers, but it opens the doors to other interesting functionality, such as supported for lifted (i.e., type-level) `(&&)`, and `(||)`, type-level bit-vectors (perhaps this could be used to implement type-level sets of fixed size), and others.
 This work is happening on branch `wip/ext-solver` (FIXME is that accurate?) \[TCSMT\]